 After you’ve picked a name you might want to get a domain name while you’re at it to start working on your internet presence.
 ZenBusiness offers a domain registration service to make things easier for you.

-Select an Alabama registered agent
+Step 2: Select an Alabama registered agent

 A registered agent is a person or entity that receives legal notices on behalf of a company.
 The registered agent must have a physical address within Alabama and always be available during standard business hours.
 Because of this regulation, it can be difficult for an individual to act as their own registered agent.
 Many companies instead choose to hire a service to perform this task instead.